 We had team sessions that were more intimate than the class.
 During teams, we gave each other feedback, which was quite encouraging.
 For example, during identity development in our respective teams, my team member, Jon, gave feedback that was very impactful.
 He said, “Kwame, it looks like the more you write about your multiple identity, the more insight you get.”
 Furthermore, Jon shared how he struggled with his multiple identity; he is a pastor, a counselor, a Ph.D. student, and he is dealing with who he is.
 I also shared with him that I have also struggled with multiple self-identities.
 So, both of us experienced universalism.

 Participants also shared their experiences during teams.
 For example, Jennifer said, “The experiences that group members shared were indeed encouraging and supportive.
 I felt that I was not alone in my struggles.
-The sharing helped me normalized my struggles.”
+The sharing helped me normalize my struggles.”
 These components also allowed participants to know that they are not alone and that what they were feeling was based on needs and what others often experience as well.
 For Danette and Donna, Danette explained,

 Donna and I were in a small group together.
 Donna and I are in a similar life stage and are both on track to graduate about the same time.
 We have been paired together in other classes before, and I always appreciate her passion toward integrating spirituality into the counseling experience.